 To achieve the overarching Welsh Baccalaureate candidates must achieve the Skills Challenge Certificate together with specified supporting qualifications.
+Two methods are used to obtain this information.

-In order to find evidence of this WJEC requests information from other Awarding Organisations regarding entry data and prior achievements to match to Welsh Baccalaureate Candidates.
+In order to find evidence of this WJEC requests information from other Awarding Organisations regarding entry data and prior achievements to match to Welsh Baccalaureate candidates.